If you need to talk to us about your payslip, you can contact the clergy payroll team - [email protected].

 If you wish to make Additional Voluntary Contributions (AVCs) towards your pension, please contact the Pensions Board for further details.

-You can view and update your bank details on MyView, for more information please see our MyView page.
-If you are unable to access MyView, you can send us a signed letter with the new details.
+You can view and update your bank details on the People System.
+If you are unable to access the People System, please contact us by email at [email protected].
+Alternatively, you can send us a signed letter which contains your new details.

-If you need to update your bank details for the payment at the end of this month you need to give us at least 2 weeks notice.
+If you need to update your bank details for the payment at the end of this month, you need to give us at least two weeks' notice.
 Please contact us if you need to update them urgently.

 Your funding body should advise us if you are moving house and/or appointment.
 We need confirmation from them before we can update your details as we need them to confirm if you are eligible for the HLC scheme.
 Please contact your funding body to make sure they are aware of the change and have all the necessary details from you.